pellcorp/creality-wiki/docs/eddyng.md

     For K1 Series Simple AF [there is a guide](btteddy_flashing.md)

     For Simple AF for RPi, you can follow this guide <https://github.com/bigtreetech/Eddy?tab=readme-ov-file#compiling-firmware>.
+But make sure you are not trying to use any fork of klipper than pellcorp/klipper-rpi!
 You can also skip this compilation step and just copy the `~/klipper/fw/k1/btteddy.uf2` file to the Eddy after putting it into boot mode.

 ## Installation